-• Continuing or new study: whether a study has been conducted previously at a specific location/roadway and is being conducted again at a new location, or whether a study is a completely new idea that has never been undertaken by the MPO.
+Continuing or new study: whether a study has been conducted previously at a specific location/roadway and is being conducted again at a new location, or whether a study is a completely new idea that has never been undertaken by the MPO.

 In addition to the study evaluation process, MPO staff defined general scopes and estimated costs for proposed planning studies and considered potential study feasibility issues.
 These various factors, along with the availability of funds for new studies, were considered as staff identified a recommended set of new proposed planning studies for review by the UPWP Committee.
-The FFY 2018 Universe of Proposed Studies, along with the estimated costs of each study; the evaluation results of how each supports the LRTP goals; and any supporting comments about each study are documented in the FFY 2018 UPWP Universe of Proposed New Studies in Appendix C.
+The FFY 2018 Universe of Proposed Studies is documented in the FFY 2018 UPWP Universe of Proposed New Studies in Appendix C.